openstack/openstack-manuals/doc/common/app_support.rst

 The following resources are available to help you run and use OpenStack.
 The OpenStack community constantly improves and adds to the main features of OpenStack, but if you have any questions, do not hesitate to ask.
-Use the following resources to get OpenStack support, and troubleshoot your installations.
+Use the following resources to get OpenStack support and troubleshoot your installations.

 Documentation